SNAP Benefits

 Ordering Food Online

 You can now use SNAP benefits to order food online through Amazon and Walmart for home delivery across Oregon.
-Albertsons, Roth's Fresh Markets, Safety, and Whole Foods also accept online SNAP payments.
+Albertsons, Safeway, Whole Foods, and local stores also accept online SNAP payments.

 Frequently Asked Questions